fjacupar/Earthquake-Map-Visualizer/README.md

 -Improve UX/UI and make the app responsive for mobile phones.

--In case the app would have a hight data manipulation or calculation, I'll do it a separate thread (Web worker).
+-In case the app would have a hight data manipulation or calculation, I'll do it in a separate thread (Web worker).

 ## Running the app